SLiCL2018/slicl2018.github.io/index.md

 To be able to participate in the class discussion and access the material, you need to complete a trivial '[assignment](https://classroom.github.com/a/l2K1gpoG)'.
-This step counts as registration to the course, please complete it by Monday 5, November 2018.
+This step counts as registration to the course, please complete it by Wednesday 24, October 2018.

 ## Contact